Tuesday, 27 May 2025

 An hour and a half on train and bus and a half hour walk through countryside got me to the area of the cave and the museum with its replica.
 A short film on the generations of people who had used and decorated the caves (who knew Neanderthals and ancient humans spoke perfect Spanish?) and then we were let loose into the replica cave complete with archeological trenches and tools.
 If it were not for the fact that the 'cave' lacked that subterranean coolness that you would normally experience you could be forgiven for thinking you were in the real thing: realistic cracked walls and textured surfaces looking for all the world like rock.
 You weave your way down into the deepest cavern where the paintings are, spread mostly on the ceiling and entirely filling it.

-This evening I had hoped to visit a city air raid shelter from the Civil War - it stood out as there seems to be very little in Spain that covers that conflict - but although it supposedly opened at five I found it closed.
+This evening I had hoped to visit a city air raid shelter from the Civil War.
+It stood out as an attraction as there seems to be very little in Spain that covers that conflict, in part I think due to the 'Pacto del Ovido', the pact of forgetting that aims to subdue the memory of that destructive and polarising conflict which directly affected many still alive today.
+It formed an interesting contrast to the caves I saw earlier which seem dedicated to remembering.
+Unfortunately, although it supposedly opened at five I found its street entrance locked and barred.
 I saw on line that I could buy a ticket for six so I headed to a nearby bar for a drink and went back only to find it still shut.
 A visit to the cathedral was thwarted by an ongoing Mass and tickets for the city history museum in the cathedral bell tower were limited in numbers and were sold out for the day.
-I was assured that the air raid shelter would be open as there were tickets available for seven so I headed back there to find it still shut.
+I was assured that the air raid shelter would be open as there were tickets available for seven so I headed back there to find it still shut, concluding that most likely, unless people bought tickets online, nobody went to open up.
 Giving up on museums I decided to round off my Spanish adventure with a seafood dinner at a restaurant near my hotel but my bad luck continued: Google said it was open but unfortunately it was not.

 Tomorrow I catch my ferry to the UK.
 It might not depart until early afternoon but that is still not time enough for me to visit one of the late opening museums in the morning and get to the ferry in time to check-in so I have now seen as much of Santander as I can on this visit.
 It seems the last hours of my time in Spain are to end with a fizzle rather than a bang: a quiet evening tonight, an empty morning tomorrow and then over thirty hours of time to kill on the ferry.